inexorgame-obsolete/wiki-mirror/Build.md

 ### Clang

 If you are compiling with clang, you will also need libboost-regex1.55-dev and libboost-system1.55-dev.
-Alternatively you could build your entire stack with clang's c++ standard lib.
+Alternatively you could build your entire stack with Clang's C++ standard lib.

 ## Running CMake